SoftwareMaintenanceEvolution/tutorial-1-Joanne_Lim_Zi_Xuan_22004882/README.md

 🏆 My aim of taking this course is to gain insights into modern maintenance practices and obtain hands-on experience in levelling up software performance and ensuring the sustainability of the system.

-🚀 I look forward to collaborating with peers on open-source projects, learning clean code principles, and implementing practical approaches to handle real-world software challenges.
+🚀 I look forward to collaborating with my peers on open-source projects, learning clean code principles, and implementing practical approaches to handle real-world software challenges.

 ⚡ Fun fact: I enjoy playing around with UI features, solving user pain points and discovering backend development tools which enable software to be more stable, accountable and maintainable!
-My hobbies are doing yoga, exercise and watch movies.
+My hobbies are practise yoga, exercise and watch movies.

 <img width="250" height="500" alt="github-header-banner (1)" src="https://github.com/user-attachments/assets/02a47fd5-a454-40ab-a6ee-dc8915929437" />